Hansloth/Seam-carving/README.md

 >>>>>The fifth step is to backtrack the lowest-energy pixel of each row
 >>>>>>The last step is to set the pixels which we backtracked in the last step into red.

-### Delete the seam
+### Delete the seam n times (backward energy calculation)
 >This part of code was written in the file name  **"delete_line_ntimes.m"**
 >>Based on the previous code, I have the seam at the moment.
 That is, cascade all the pixels except the pixels that are the lowest-energy pixel of each row.

+### Delete the seam N times (forward energy calculation)

+### Delete the seam N times horizontally and vertically (forward energy calculation)

+### Preserve part of the image while seam carving (forward energy calculation)

+### Reserve part of the image while seam carving (forward energy calculation)

+### Reserve one part completely while seam carving (forward energy calculation)